harmony-one/h/progress/yuriy-menkov.md

 Researched contracts for auto balance strategies: vfat Farm Strategy, beefy, arrakis, gamma.
 Created contract based on FarmStrategy with predefined parameters.
 The contract checks for range out-of-range and calls rebalancing methods.
 The goal is to collect statistics for analysis in-range fee-collecting performance in sonic mainnet.

 ---

+2025-03-18 Tue: [Added](https://github.com/harmony-one/shadow-scraper/pull/3) scripts for uploading swap data from swapX.
+Uploaded more data on USDC.e/scUSD pools, updated the script for calculating stats range by volume.
+Started researching the possibility of linking swap events to position commission data - to calculate rewards in the 90% range.

+2025-03-17 Mon: Used portfolio tracker to output all trades of the last 7 days in csv format for shadow’s and swapX USDC.e/USDT pool.
+[Added](https://github.com/harmony-one/shadow-scraper/pull/1) scripts for calculating the range (centered around $1) where 90% of trades were in for maximizing gains from fees.

+---